 Please do not get between the Urn and the Procession’s police escort or crowd up around the Urn as you gather or as you walk.
 The Urn Attendants need to be able to get to all the people along the street to collect their messages and remembrances.
 If you want to physically bring your offerings, you can bring them to any of these locations

-- To the Columbarium on the Finale Site Grounds, November 5, 4PM-7PM
+- To the collection area on the Finale Site Grounds next to the merch table, November 3, 4PM-7PM

 We recommend parking downtown and taking Sun Tran to the Procession route or parking near the Finale site and walking to where you want to begin your Procession.
 There is ample parking within an easy walk of the Finale site.
-Parking at the Gateway (gathering site) is much more limited.
+Parking at the Gateway (gathering site) is very limited and you will NOT be able to park on the streets in the local neighborhoods.
 See our parking tips page for more info.

 Because of the overhead electrical lines at the Finale site, NO floats/puppets can be over 12 feet tall.
 Please be careful around the tracks and the streetcars at the Finale site.